RobbingSpree/HLMSH-Novel/character details/Brunhilde Brown.md

 starting point of the story: neglectful of herself and overly focused on the wellbeing of others

+midpoint: panic about physical intimacy happening beyond her control and visceral dislike for unwanted advances

+end point: has a place to start being physically intimate with others and has started to open up about her anxieties

 Appearance:
 Dark skin, a warm hazel tone with red undertones hair in tight long braids, kept in a bun on top of head